stephenajulu/stephenajulu.com/content/blog/what-are-smart-contracts-smart-contracts-explained.md

 - crypto
 - bitcoin
 - ethereum
 title: What are Smart Contracts?
+How Do They Work?
 Smart Contracts Explained
 date: 2021-12-09T11:00:00+03:00
 hero: "/images/smart-contract-featured-image.png"
 description: What are smart contracts?
 How do they work?
 Here i explain what smart